Illinois Compiled Statutes

 ordinance, shall be collected and disbursed by the

-circuit clerk as provided under Section 27.5 of the Clerks of Courts Act.
+circuit clerk as provided under the Criminal and Traffic Assessment Act.

 The Chief Judge of the circuit court of the county may by administrative order establish a program for electronic monitoring of offenders, in which a vendor supplies and monitors the operation of the electronic monitoring device, and collects the fees on behalf of the county.
 The program shall include provisions for indigent offenders and the collection of unpaid fees.
 The program shall not unduly burden the offender and shall be subject to review by the Chief Judge.